 A seminar or webinar is live.
 They require you to show up and present.

 Additionally, they require a time and attention commitment from the person who you want to attend the webinar.
 And if they don’t know you, it’s unlikely that they’ll take the time to consult their calendar and see if they’re free for your event.

 But I built my agency off seminars.
-We made a killing hosting educational seminars and using it to expand our network.
+We made a killing by hosting educational seminars and using them to expand our network.